Geometric ergodicity of a bead-spring pair with stochastic Stokes forcing: Introduction

-with periodic boundary conditions on the rectangle $R := [0,L] \times [0,L]$ where $L$ is presumed to be very large.
-We assume that the space-time forcing is a Gaussian process with covariance
+is well defined under the following conditions.
+For technical simplicity in the ergodicity arguments to come, we take $u$ to be spatially periodic with period $L$ which is presumed to be very large.
+We take the space-time forcing $F:\rbb^2 \times \rbb \to \rbb^2$ to be a white-in-time, spatially periodic and colored-in-space Gaussian process satisfying

-where $t \wedge s$ is the minimum of $t$ and $s$; the components $i,j \in \{x_1, x_2\}$ and $\delta_{ij}$ is a Kronecker delta function; and the remaining constants each have physical meaning: $k_B$ is Boltzmann's constant, $T$ is the temperature of the system and $\nu$ is the viscosity.
-As is shown in the Appendix, it follows that
+where $\Gamma$ is the spatial covariance function, $\nu$ is the viscosity of the fluid, $t \wedge s$ denotes the minimum of $t$ and $s$, the component indices $i$ and $j$ are $i,j \in \{1, 2\}$ and $\delta_{ij}$ is a Kronecker delta function.
+As is shown in Appendix \ref{sec:model}, we may take the definition of the noise to be